ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 One potential mechanism to provide the parameters would be to provide the user with a JSON object which they can copy paste into the CPE - such as described in {{info-model}}.
 But, what matters to infrastructure is that the HNA is able to authenticate itself to the DOI.

-* If the DOI is not the DNS Registrar, then the proof of ownership needs to be established using a protocols.
-ACME {{?RFC8555}} for example that will end in the generation of a certificate.
+* If the DOI is not the DNS Registrar, then the proof of ownership needs to be established using some other protocol.
-ACME is used here to the purpose of automating the generation of the certificate, the CA may be a specific CA or the DOI.
+ACME {{?RFC8555}} is one protocol that would allow an owner of an existing domain name to prove their ownership (but requires they have DNS already setup!)
-With that being done, the DOI has a roof of ownership and can proceed as above.
+There are other ways such as putting a DOI generated TXT record, or web site contents, as championed by entities like Google's Sitemaster and Postmaster protocols.

 # Architecture Description  {#sec-arch-desc}